-Accreditation, Licensure and Approvals
+Accreditation, Licensure, and Approvals

-The University of Business, Innovation and Sustainability (UBIS) was established on 6 February 2006.
+UBIS was established on 6 February 2006.
 UBIS is officially registered with the Registry of Commerce of the City and Canton of Geneva, with Federal Registration Number CHE-112.755.057.
 UBIS is licensed to operate as a private university whose principal focus is Business and International Relations.
 Other, important recognitions and memberships are: